 If you look at his photos back in the day, you’ll see that the actor’s hair has not always been so voluminous and dense.
 In fact, it’s fair to say that his hair used to be around a Norwood stage 2, and making its way to stage 3.

-Here, on this 2009 photo, Cooper is seen wearing a beret, a common type of hair loss cover-up for many Hollywood actors.
+Here, on this 2009 photo, Cooper is seen wearing a beret, a common type of hair thinning cover-up for many Hollywood actors.

 Is male pattern baldness normal for men in their mid-30s?
 Sure.
 Heck, even guys in their 20s start going bald.
 In fact, about 50% of all men on this planet are affected by male pattern baldness at certain point of their life.